June 2026 is the UK’s National Crime Reading month

 Nine murders.
 One seemingly impossible disappearance.
 Nineteen burglaries.
 An adrenalin-fuelled car chase and an impressively grand theft.
 Plenty of domestic drama.
 A taste of pie-...

-Search fresh public links, source activity, and post angles for Crime Writing.
+Search fresh public links, source activity, and ready-to-use post angles for Crime Writing.

 Fresh curated links around crime writing are collected here so marketers can spot useful updates and turn timely ideas into posts faster.